tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 1. Logs that are generated in docker swarm we can viewed using the command, `docker service logs -f <service-name>`
 Docker stores container logs as JSON files by default, but it includes a built-in driver for logging to Syslog endpoints.
 Both JSON and Syslog messages are easy to parse, contain critical information about each container, and are supported by most logging services.
-2. Going through the logs for each and service using the command mentioned above is a tediuos and time The logs visible here for each and every service can also be stored into a specific location using the tool, ***syslog-ng*** .
+2. Going through the logs for each and service using the command mentioned above is a tediuos and time consuming task.
+Hence, the other way t loo have logs visible for each and every service or a bunch of selective services can use the tool, ***syslog-ng*** .
 From where we can read the logs for multiple services at once.
 3. Install the Syslog NG tool